 High-Risk Pregnancy Care in Cedar Rapids, IA

 The term “high-risk pregnancy” refers to a pregnancy that has an increased potential for complications that could affect the mother and/or baby.
 A normal, healthy delivery is entirely possible despite a high-risk pregnancy, but it requires special monitoring and attention.
 The highly trained Ob Gyns at Cedar Rapids Ob Gyn have extensive experience providing care to women experiencing high-risk pregnancies.
-Call (319) 363-2682 to schedule an appointment at our Ob Gyn office in Cedar Rapids, IA today!
+Call (319) 363-2682 to schedule an appointment at our Ob Gyn clinic in Cedar Rapids, IA today!

 Common High-Risk Pregnancy Conditions